-In the photographic series Bruise the artist uses photographic paper as a raw material, exposing it to ambient light over time without developing or fixing it.
+In the ongoing photographic series Bruise the artist uses photographic paper as a raw material, exposing it to ambient light over time without developing or fixing it.
 In ambient light, photographic paper continues to change colour, at first becoming more vivid, then slowly fading, moving through hues of greens, blues, pinks and reds.
 This process of unfixed mark making can be likened to temporary marks of the skin; the paper bruises continually shift in colour and shape and are also the result of pressure on a surface.

 Exhibited in Standing Stone, BLINDSIDE, Melbourne, 2014, and published in 'The Scenic Route #1 - Touch,' SLANG, Berlin, 2016.